Hoeryong concentration camp: Conditions in the camp

 Former guard Ahn Myong-chol describes the conditions in the camp as harsh and life-threatening.
 He recalls the shock he felt upon his first arrival at the camp, where he likened the prisoners to walking skeletons, dwarfs, and cripples in rags.
 Ahn estimates that about 30% of the prisoners had deformities, such as torn off ears, smashed eyes, crooked noses, and faces covered with cuts and scars resulting from beatings and other mistreatment.
 Around 2,000 prisoners, he says, had missing limbs, but even prisoners who needed crutches to walk were still forced to work.

 Prisoners received 180 g of corn per meal (two times a day), with almost no vegetables and no meat.
 The only meat in their diets was from rats, snakes, frogs, or even insects that they caught.
 Ahn estimated that 1,500–2,000 people died of malnutrition there every year, mostly children.
 Despite these deaths, the inmate population remained constant, suggesting that similar numbers of new inmates arrived each year.

 Children received only very basic education.
-From the age of 6 onward they were work assigned, such as picking vegetables, peeling corn, or drying rice, but received very little food — only 360 g in all per day.
+From the age of 6 onward they were assigned work, such as picking vegetables, peeling corn, or drying rice, but received very little food — only 360 g in all per day.
 Consequently, many children died before the age of ten years.
 Elderly prisoners had the same work requirements as other adults.
 Seriously ill prisoners were quarantined, abandoned, and left to die.

 Single prisoners lived in bunkhouses with 100 people in one room.
-As a reward for good work, families were often allowed to live together in a single room inside of a small house, without running water.
+As a reward for good work, families were often allowed to live together in a single room inside a small house, without running water.
 Houses were in poor condition; walls were made from mud and typically had many cracks.
 All prisoners were allowed access only to dirty and crowded communal toilets.

 Prisoners had to do hard physical labor in agriculture, mining, and inside factories from 5:00 a.m. to 8:00 p.m.
 (7:00 p.m. in winter), followed by ideological re-education and self-criticism sessions.
 New Year's Day was the only holiday for prisoners.
 The mines were not equipped with safety measures and, according to Ahn, prisoners were consequently killed almost every day.
 Prisoners could use only primitive tools such as shovels and picks and were forced to work to exhaustion.
 If a fire occurred or a tunnel collapsed, prisoners were simply abandoned inside and left to die.
 Kwon Hyuk, a former security officer in Camp 22, reported that corpses were loaded into cargo coaches together with the coal, to be burnt in a melting furnace.
 The coal was delivered to the Chongjin power plant as well as to Chongjin and Kimchaek steel mills, while the food was delivered to the State Security Agency or sold in Pyongyang and other parts of the country.